nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 This feature allows an Nginx proxy in front of Nuxeo to accelerate uploads and downloads.

-In order to enable this feature you must add to your nuxeo.conf:
+In order to enable this feature you must add to your `nuxeo.conf`:
 `nuxeo.nginx.accel.enabled=true`

 IMPORTANT: when this feature is enabled, you MUST front the Nuxeo server with a Nginx proxy that correctly deals with the X-Accel-Location header.
 Not doing so would be a SECURITY HOLE.